Murder of George Gutteridge: Aftermath

 Browne and Kennedy lie in unmarked graves in the prisons where they were hanged.
-Whilst they were unquestionably guilty, a reading of Kennedy's "statement" by modern standards would be called "troubling" as it is overly accurate and full, and not written in the language of a poorly educated manual labourer.
 Kennedy told his wife that he would sign this statement in order to only be charged as an accomplice, and he was clearly the less guilty party.
-In 2020 the case was reexamined in the series Murder, Mystery and My Family.
-Judge David Radford considered the 1928 verdict as safe.
+In 2020, the case was reexamined in the series Murder, Mystery and My Family.
+Judge David Radford considered the 1928 verdict safe.

 George Gutteridge is buried in Warley Cemetery, not far from the site of his murder.
 A memorial plaque also marks the murder site and the section of road involved has been renamed Gutteridge Lane.

-The weapons and bullets involved are held in the Essex Police Museum and Scotland Yard's Black Museum.
+The weapons and bullets involved are held in the Essex Police Museum and Scotland Yard's Crime Museum, with the revolver specifically used in the murder on loan from the former to the latter.